 AB 1315 (Mullin) has the potential to transform the landscape for mental health care in California.
-The measure would greatly expand resources for early detection of psychosis and other symptoms of serious mental illness in young people, and for evidence-based intervention and treatments that help stem conditions such as schizophrenia, bipolar disorder and other mood disorders before they become disabling.
+The measure, signed into law in October 2017, will expand resources for early detection of psychosis and other symptoms of serious brain illness in young people, and for evidence-based intervention and treatments that help stem conditions such as schizophrenia, bipolar disorder and other serious thought and mood disorders before they become disabling.

 On the other hand, the best research out there shows us that for people prone to serious mental illness, early intervention can make all the difference.
 With the right treatment, young people who receive early intervention have a rapid remission of symptoms.
-Over the course of their lives, they have far lower rates of hospitalization and far lower rates of suicide.
+Over the course of their lives, they have lower rates of hospitalization and suicide.

-AB 1315 would set up a public-private partnership that provides both funding and incentive for counties to focus significant resources on early detection of psychosis and prevention of full-blown mental illness.
-The legislation would create a special account dedicated to funding programs proven to be effective in early detection and treatment of psychosis and other early markers of serious mental illness.
-That account would be fully supported by private donations and federal, state and private grants.
-The bill creates an expert advisory committee charged with developing guidelines and recommendations for early psychosis programs and implementation that the grants should fund.
-The grants would be awarded to counties on a competitive basis, and any county that receives an award would have to provide matching funding.
+AB 1315 sets up a public-private partnership that provides both funding and incentive for counties to focus significant resources on early detection of psychosis and prevention of full-blown mental illness.
+The legislation creates a special account dedicated to funding programs proven effective in early detection and treatment of psychosis and other early markers of brain illness.
+That account will be fully supported by private donations and federal, state and private grants.
+The bill creates an expert advisory committee charged with developing guidelines and recommendations for model early psychosis programs.
+Counties can apply for grants, and if awarded, will have to provide matching funding.

-At its core, this legislation aims to shift our approach to mental health care from a fail-first model to a system that uses proven methodology to catch and treat mental illness well before it ruins lives and families.
-And, we’re committed to engaging the private sector as full partners in this groundbreaking effort.
+At its core, this legislation aims to shift our approach to mental health care from a fail-first model to a system that uses proven methodology to identify and treat brain illness well before it ruins lives and families.

 Suicide remains a prevalent — and yet preventable — plague on California’s college campuses.
 In our public colleges alone we lose nearly 200 students each year to suicide.
 That means 200 lives cut short, 200 families forever changed, and thousands of campus communities left wondering, how could this have happened?
 What could we have done to help?